MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/integration.md

 - Transform data to a specific format or schema.
 - Transmit the data by using a particular network transport or to a known destination type.

 Typically, you build these individual elements by using services like Azure Functions and Azure Logic Apps.
-You then define the overall integration process by using a tool like Logic Apps or Azure Data Factory, and it invokes each of the precreated steps.
+You then define the overall integration process by using a tool like Logic Apps or Azure Data Factory, and it invokes each of the predefined steps.

 When you work with complex multitenant integration scenarios, it can be helpful to define a library of reusable integration steps.
 Then, you can build workflows for each tenant to compose the applicable pieces together based on that tenant's requirements.
 Alternatively, you might be able to expose some of the data sets or integration components directly to your tenants so that they can build their own integration workflows from them.